ls1intum/Artemis/docs/user/plagiarism-check.rst

 Instructors can configure various aspects of the CPC for each exercise.
 The following list describes all configuration options:

-* **enabling the CPC** - Instructor can turn the CPC o n and off for a particular exercise.
+* **Instructors can enable the CPC.** - Instructor can turn the CPC on and off for a particular exercise.
 Default: `OFF`.
-* **enabling the post due date checks** - Instructor can configure the CPC to test the exercise one more time the night after the exercise due date.
-This can help to test even the just in time submission.
+* **Instructors can enable the post due date checks.** - Instructor can configure the CPC to test the exercise one more time the night after the exercise due date.
+This allows to test submission posted shortly before the due date.
 Default: `OFF`.
-* **setting the response period for the significant similarity plagiarism case** - Instructor can specify for how long after the exercise due date a student will be able to submit a complaint.
+* **Instructors can set the response period for the significant similarity plagiarism case.** - Instructor can specify for how long after the exercise due date a student will be able to submit a complaint.
 Default: `7 days`.
 Min: `7 days`.
-* **setting the similarity threshold** - Instructor can specify the similarity threshold for the plagiarisms check performed by the CPC.
+* **Instructors can set the similarity threshold.** - Instructor can specify the similarity threshold for the plagiarism check performed by the CPC.
 Default: `90%`.
-* **setting the minimum score** - Instructor can specify the minimum submission score for the plagiarisms check performed by the CPC.
+* **Instructors can set the minimum score.** - Instructor can specify the minimum submission score for the plagiarism check performed by the CPC.
 Default: `0`.
-* **setting the minimum size** - Instructor can specify the minimum submission size for the plagiarisms check performed by the CPC.
+* **Instructors can set the minimum size.** - Instructor can specify the minimum submission size for the plagiarism check performed by the CPC.
 Default: `50`.

 Instructors can adjust the CPC configuration options on the exercise create and update page: